supervisely-ecosystem/unet/README.md

 To learn more about how to use every app, please go to app's readme page (links are provided).
 Just add the apps to your team to start using them.

-Collection consists of the following apps:
+Collection consists of the following apps (find more apps in Ecosystem):

 ## Demo data and synthetic data